erickbytes/divbull/divbull.com/content/blog/Hedge-Trades-Against-Different-Outcomes-Can-Balance-Your-Portfolio.md

 Category: Essay

 Don't put all your eggs in one basket.
 We can avoid this scenario by taking positions that act as a hedge against one another.
-Here are two examples of hedge pair trades that I've taken in my portfolio:
+Here are some examples of hedge pair trades that I've taken in my portfolio:

 **1) Nvidia vs. Emerging Semiconductors**